-In addition to the ADA Improvement Program, there are several other programs in place that will result in accessibility improvements:
+In addition to the ADA Improvement Program, there are other programs that can improve access:

 Pierce County Programs